After we did a family tree DNA test, I discovered my husband had a lovechild – I’m devastated, but haven’t told him yet.

 After we did a family tree DNA test, I discovered my husband had a lovechild – I’m devastated, but I haven’t told him yet.

-Following a parental DNA match on an ancestry tracking website, a distraught woman claimed she was contacted by her husband’s lovechild.
+A DESPERATE woman claims her husband’s lovechild contacted her after he found a parental DNA match on an ancestry tracking website.

-The heartbroken wife claimed that she and her 34-year-old husband had both submitted their DNA to the site, and she was concerned that he might have fathered the man who contacted her.
+The bereaved wife explained that she and her 34-year-old husband had submitted their DNA to the site to aid in the search for long-lost relatives.

-She went to Mumsnet to explain the situation and get some advice, as she wasn’t sure what to do next.
+She went to Mumsnet to explain the situation and get some advice because she wasn’t sure what to do next.

 “I’m in shock and have no idea what to do,” she said.

-“I’ve just received a call from a young man who took a DNA test on [ancestry.com].”
+“I was recently contacted by a young man who had taken a DNA test on [ancestry.com].”

-“According to him, the site shows that my husband has a parent match.”
+“According to him, the site indicates that my husband has a parent match.”

 “I know we’ve done these so they have our DNA on the system, but my husband was not on board at the time.”

-He’s at work right now, and I’m not sure how I’ll deal with him later.
+I’m not sure how I’ll deal with him later because he’s at work right now.

 “Could this be incorrect?
-Could this man be lying for financial gain?”
+Could this man be lying in order to obtain money?”

 “Has anyone had a similar experience and figured out what’s going on?!
-I’m literally shaking with fear and anger.”
+I’m literally shaking with worry and anger.”

-“The man is 25, so we would’ve been married for nine years,” she added.
+“The man is 25, so we’d have been married for nine years,” she added.

 I was also pregnant with our third child at the time, and I’m fuming over the possibility that he had an affair.”